Janusz Bugajski is a Senior Fellow at the Jamestown Foundation, an expert on Russia, Central and Eastern Europe, and transatlantic relations.

 Bugajski considers the factors contributing to a possible Russian state collapse, among them lack of economic growth, stark socioeconomic inequalities, distrust of government institutions, regional and ethnic revivals, and most recently, the impact of Russia’s invasion of Ukraine in February 2022.

-Pivotal Poland Europe’s Rising Power by Janusz Bugajski
+Edited by Janusz Bugajski

 Pivotal Poland: Europe’s Rising Power